aces/Loris/README.md

     sudo mkdir -m 775 -p /var/www/$projectname
     sudo chown lorisadmin.lorisadmin /var/www/$projectname
     ```

     <i>$projectname ⇾ “loris” or one-word project name</i>

 2. Get code:
- * Click “Fork” in https://github.com/aces/Loris.
-Fork to your Git-user.
- * Clone fork to your server:

-    ```
-    cd /var/www/
-    git clone git@github.com:your-git-username/Loris.git $projectname
-    ```
+    Download the latest release from the [releases page](https://github.com/aces/Loris/releases) and
+    extract it to `/var/www/$projectname`

 3. Run installer script to install core code, libraries, and MySQL schema (see LORIS Setup Schematic).
 The script will prompt for information, including usernames and folders which it will create automatically.

     ```
     cd /var/www/$projectname/tools
     ./install.sh
     sudo service apache2 reload
     ```

 4. Go to http://localhost to verify that the LORIS core database has been successfully installed.
 Congratulations!
 Log in with the username “admin” and the password you supplied for this user while running the Install script.

     _Note_: Apache config files will be installed as *.conf, per Ubuntu 14.04.
 Rename these if running earlier version.